 - Teatro clásico y humanidades digitales: el cruce entre método, proceso y nuevas tecnologías, Aug 2013 In : Teatro de Palabras.
 7, p.
 9-38, available at http://www.uqtr.ca/teatro/teapal/TeaPalNum07.html

 For a complete list of publications, please see Paul's full research profile.

 Expertise and Public Engagement

 Paul has extensive teaching experience in different areas of digital humanities teaching at postgraduate level.
 He is currently programme director for the MA in Digital Humanities and teaches on digital publishing, digitally mediated knowledge production, and critical awareness in relation to the application of digital culture to the study of the human record.
 He has implemented a major review of the MA in Digital Humanities since taking over as programme director in 2014, and is currently actively promoting innovations in digital humanities pedagogy.

-Paul has served on the steering committees of various Digital Humanities organisations at an international level, including the European Association for Digital Humanities (EADH) and Alliance of Digital Humanities Organizations (ADHO).
-He is currently on the Executive board of Humanidades Digitales Hispánicas (HDH).
+Paul has served on the steering committees of various Digital Humanities organisations at an international level, including the European Association for Digital Humanities (EADH), Alliance of Digital Humanities Organizations (ADHO) and the Executive board of Humanidades Digitales Hispánicas (HDH).

 He is a member of the Arts and Humanities Research Council’s Peer Review College and regularly reviews research applications for funding bodies in the UK and overseas.
 He has been on numerous international conference programme committees and was programme chair for the Digital Humanities 2012 conference in Hamburg, Germany.
 He is on the Editorial/Advisory Boards of various journals, including the Journal of Digital Scholarship in the Humanities, Caracteres.
 Estudios culturales y críticos de la esfera digital, Revista Internacional de Humanidades and Janus digital.